Modern Machine Learning for LHC Physicists: Generation and simulation

 For the generator loss we use the fact that minimizing $-\log D$ is the same as maximizing $\log D$, which is again the same as minimizing $\log (1-D)$ in the range $D \in [0,1]$.
 The $\sim$ indicates that the two functions will lead to the same result in the minimization, but we will see later that they differ by a finite amount.
+After modifying the generator loss we can write the two optimizations for the discriminator and generator training as a \underline{min-max game}